AmaniMaalouf/GeoWaste_Database_Repository/README.md

 # GeoWaste Database Repository

-This repository provides open-source tools supporting the GeoWaste database for global mapping and characterisation of major dumpsites using AI, geospatial analysis, and methane emissions modelling.
+This repository provides open access to the GeoWaste database together with the accompanying open-source tools developed to support the global mapping and characterisation of major dumpsites using AI, geospatial analysis, satellite-based open-burning detection, and methane emissions modelling.

-It contains four codes supporting the study:
+These materials support the study:

 **"GeoWaste database for global mapping and characterisation of major dumpsites"**
-by *Maalouf et al. (2026)*
+*Maalouf et al. (2026)*

+**The repository contains:**

+- **GeoWaste database** – global site-level database of 200 major active dumpsites.
+- **C1.
+GeoWaste NLP characterisation tool** – AI-assisted extraction of dumpsite characteristics from publicly available sources.
+- **C2.
+Potentially affected population tool**– Estimates the population potentially affected around each dumpsite.
+- **C3.
+Open burning detection tool**– Detects open burning at dumpsites using satellite observations.
+- **C4.
+Methane emissions estimation tool** – Estimates site-level methane emissions using the IPCC methodologies.

 ---

-## About
-GeoWaste provides a transparent, reproducible, site-level methodological framework for identifying and characterising uncontrolled waste disposal sites (“dumpsites”) at global scale.
-The workflow integrates artificial intelligence–assisted text analysis, geospatial analysis, satellite-based detection of open burning, and site-level methane emissions modelling.

 > ⚠️ **IMPORTANT**

-If you use any part of these codes, please **cite the paper** (Maalouf et al., 2026).
+If you use the GeoWaste database or any of the accompanying code, please **cite the associated publication** (Maalouf et al., 2026).
 - The database and presented codes were developed by *Dr. Amani Maalouf*.
 - Please contact Dr Amani Maalouf [amani.maalouf@smithschool.ox.ac.uk](mailto:amani.maalouf@smithschool.ox.ac.uk) to inform us about any errors, omissions or other feedback.
 - For a detailed walkthrough of the methodology and analysis, please refer to the **Supplementary Information** provided in the paper.

 ---

-## Repository Contents
+## Repository components

+### **GeoWaste Database**

+GeoWaste is an open-access, site-level database of major uncontrolled waste disposal sites ("dumpsites") worldwide.
+The database was developed through a transparent and reproducible workflow integrating AI-assisted text analysis, geospatial analysis, satellite-based detection of open burning, and site-level methane emissions modelling for the global mapping and characterisation of major dumpsites.

+#### Current version

+Version 3.0
+Released: July 2026

 ### **C1.
 GeoWaste NLP characterisation tool**

-An AI-powered approach using Python, implemented in Google Colab, for characterising dumpsite based on precise geolocations and extracting relevant data.
+An AI-powered approach using Python, implemented in Google Colab, for characterising individual dumpsites based on precise geolocations and extracting relevant data.
 - Involves **web scraping**, **text extraction**, **PDF generation**, and **data analysis**.
 - Uses **OpenAI GPT-4** for processing and interpretation.
 - Outputs results (attributes related to the dumpsite location) in an Excel file.